gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Noxy stepped aside as the unhappy little parade passed through the ancient stone walls of the fortress.
 Private Thokmay nodded but didn't say anything.
-Her mother didn't even do that.
-And then, after everyone else, the man at the end of the line flash Aft a broad grin and wrapped his arms around her.
+Her mother didn't even nod.
+And then, after everyone else, the man at the end of the line stopped, flashed a broad grin at Aft, and pulled Noxy into a hug.

-"Hiya, sweetling," Noxy's father said, his voice muffled in her hair as he hugged her.
+"Hiya, sweetling," her father said, his voice muffled in her hair.

 "Hi, *adda*," she replied, wishing she was anywhere but there.